godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 2. Hunt from necessity, not desire.
 3. Nature before mortals, mortals before Behemoth.
 **Declaration of Freedom**
 Your Company abides by your own rules.
 Work together to pen three cardinal rules for your Company.
-Due to the fact you have no Patron past yourself and your fellow Breakers, you cannot Contact Your Patron during downtime.
+Due to the fact you have no Patron past yourself and your fellow Breakers, you cannot Contact Your Patron during downtime.Your Company also gains +1 to starting Knowledge, Reputation and Morale.
 **Duty of Care**
 Your Company must "put the wellbeing of the City-State above all else."
 You also cannot travel outside of your City-State's territory without express permission.
 Additionally, your Company begins with a +2 to Reputation, but a -2 to Knowledge, to represent your greater influence with your city-state and lack of information due to being on the fringe of civilization.